DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

   - In your OS, use your usual method for creating folders manually
   - In RStudio, find *Files* in the pane ribbon and select *New Folder*

-Using either approach, create new folders for `data`, `manage`, etc.
-When done, the directory tree should look like this (you might have additional files such as `.gitignore` or `README.md`)
+Using either approach, create new folders for `carpentry`, `data-raw`, etc. When done, the directory tree should look like this (you might have additional files such as `.gitignore` or `README.md`)

     portfolio-last-first/
+        |-- carpentry/
+        |-- data-raw/
         |-- data/
-        |-- data-raw/
-        |-- displays/
+        |-- design/
-        |-- graph/
+        |-- figures/
         |-- practice/
         |-- reports/
         |-- resources/
-        |-- tidy/
         |-- .Renviron
         `-- portfolio-last-first.Rproj